Self-Funded Medical Plans

 4. Once all employees complete the online application we send a firm rate proposal.

-5. Plan is implemented with an effective date no more than 60 days in the future.
+5. The plan is implemented with an effective date no more than 60 days in the future.

-It is very likely you no longer need to continue to pay high premiums for your fully-insured plan.
-If you decide to explore to a self-funded medical plan, we can design an offering that incorporates your specific criteria to meet your coverage needs, employee benefits cost reduction goals.
+It is very likely you no longer need to continue to pay high premiums for your fully insured plan.
+If you decide to explore a self-funded medical plan, we can design an offering that incorporates your specific criteria to meet your coverage needs, employee benefits cost reduction goals.

 Thank you for the opportunity to earn your business!